Wray Crescent Festival: A Family Day of Fun

 • Wray Crescent History Exhibition.

-If you would like to set up your own stall, or run a blanket stall at the event, please get in touch.
+More stalls are signing up all the time, so if you would like to set up your own stall, or run a blanket stall at the event, please get in touch.

 There really is so much for kids to see and do at the festival this year, there’s all the other stuff going on during the day, and brilliant sports and games to choose from too.
 Along with everything else on this page, your kids can look forward to:

-• Free face painting.
+• Free face painting with the wonderful Mia.

 • Free Bouncy Castle.

-• Crafts and stories with Islington Libraries.
+• Crafts and stories with Islington Libraries – support your local library!

 • Minority Matters, Empowering young people from isolated communities through engagement projects that empower the parents and inspire the young.